dagbjorn/microcoffeeoncloud/README.md

 #### microcoffeeoncloud-creditrating
 Contains an extremely simple credit rating service.
 Provides an API for reading the credit rating of a customer.
 Used by the Order service.

 Mainly introduced to act as an unreliable backend service.
-The actual behavior may be configured by environment variables.
+The actual behavior may be configured by configuration properties.
 Current options include stable, failing, slow and unstable behaviors.
 See the [Hystrix section](#hystrix) below for details.

 #### microcoffeeoncloud-database
 Contains the MongoDB database.
 The database image is based on the official [mongo](https://hub.docker.com/r/_/mongo/) image on DockerHub.